Ask the Weather Team

 Subsidence also promotes clear skies.
 The more air you have moving downward, the less likely it is for clouds to form, since cloud formation requires rising air.
 That's why the skies were so blue and clear on the weekend of the 8th, 9th and part of the 10th.

 Ross asks: Why is the heaviest precipitation to the west and strongest wind to the east of a storm track?

 Pete Bouchard says: If you're talking tropical systems, this is almost always the case due to the fact that maximum sustained winds are added to the forward speed of a storm.
 In the case of Irene, the northward movement through New York City and into Vermont placed the strongest winds were over Central and Eastern Massachusetts.
-To get an idea what we're talking about, look at the image below from the Hurricane of '38.
-The maximum sustained winds from the storm were 115 mph.
-Adding the forward speed of the storm (an unheard of - and never before seen - 70mph) to 115 mph gives you maximum winds of 185 mph.
-To the west, however, the forward speed is subtracted from the maximum winds, yielding wind speeds of 45 mph - a staggering difference!
+To get an idea what we're talking about, look at the image below.
+Wind speeds to the right of a hurricane's track are added to the forward speed.
+In the case of the Hurricane of '38, the maximum sustained winds from the storm were 115 mph.
+Adding the forward speed of the storm (an unheard of - and never before seen - 50mph) to 115 mph gives you maximum winds of 165 mph.
+To the west, however, the forward speed is subtracted from the maximum winds, yielding wind speeds of 65 mph - a staggering difference!

 In addition, tropical systems are undergoing a transition to a more nor'easter-like storm when they move into our higher latitudes, pushing the heaviest rain to the west of the track.
 There are several dynamic processes going on too that aid in this transformation.

 If you're talking about run-of-the-mill storms like nor'easters, this is sometimes the case, depending on track.
 Due to decrease in friction (no trees, buildings or mountains), wind speed over water is 10-15 mph faster than that over land.
 This contributes to the coastal flooding, beach erosion, large waves, and, of course, higher winds along the coast.